FNCS/FNCS-Tutorial/demo-gld-ns3/README.md

 ## Important Environment Variables
 [back to contents](#table-of-contents)

-Now that all of the FNCS2 and related software is installed, now would be a great time to set some important environment variables.
+Now that all of the FNCS and related software is installed, now would be a great time to set some important environment variables.
 If you have been following the steps exactly, then you can copy-and-paste the following into a handy shell script that you can source before running the co-simulation.
-If you are reading this file from the github sources, you will find the file [here](FNCS2_env.sh).
+If you are reading this file from the github sources, you will find the file [here](FNCS_env.sh).

 Here is what the file recently looked like, but please refer to the original file as linked above.